-How to treat genital herpes, medication and folk methods.
-Genital herpes in women: where does it come from and how dangerous is it
+How to treat genital herpes, medication and traditional methods.
+Genital herpes in women: where does it come from and how dangerous it is

-Given the predominantly sexual route of infection, genital herpes in women can equally be considered both a gynecological and a venereal disease.
+Considering the predominantly sexual route of infection, genital herpes in women can equally be considered both a gynecological and venereological disease.
 Due to the peculiarities of the anatomy of the intimate organs of the fairer sex, genital herpes affects twice as often as men.

 What is a viral herpes infection

-The causative agent of genital herpes HSV().
-Two types of this microorganism are known: HSV-1 and HSV-2.
-In 75 - 85% of women with genital herpes, it is the second type of virus that is found.
-The main source of reproduction of this microorganism in women is the cervical canal.
-The peak incidence of herpes infection occurs at the age of 21-25 and 34-38 years.
+The causative agent of genital herpes is HSV().
+There are 2 types of this microorganism known: HSV-1 and HSV-2.
+In 75–85% of women with genital herpes, it is the second type of virus that is detected.
+The main breeding ground for this microorganism in women is the cervical canal.
+The peak incidence of herpetic infection occurs at the ages of 21–25 and 34–38 years.

-Infection with genital herpes does not mean the presence of a clinically expressed disease.
-In most cases, there is a virus carrier and a hidden course of the infectious process.
+Infection with genital herpes does not mean the presence of a clinically significant disease.
+In most cases, there is a virus carriage and a hidden course of the infectious process.
 Unaware of the presence of the disease, women become a source of infection for their partners.

 A characteristic feature of herpes is the long existence of HSV in the body of the carrier (often throughout her life) and its tendency to relapse.
-In a dormant state, the virus can live for decades in the nerve nodes and in the mucous membranes of women, slowly continuing to develop.
+In a dormant state, the virus can live in the nerve ganglia and mucous membranes of women for decades, slowly continuing to develop.

-Once introduced into the body, the virus “settles” there forever, periodically activating and renewing the clinical picture of the disease under the influence of conditions favorable for it. factors:
+Having once entered the body, the virus “settles” there forever, periodically becoming more active and resuming the clinical picture of the disease under the influence of favorable conditions. factors:

 • malnutrition;